MileHacker Logo

 • Museo de la Ciudad (City Museum): Chronicles the history of Veracruz from its pre-Hispanic roots through modern times.

-• Museo Agustín Lara: Focused on the celebrated Mexican composer Agustín Lara.
+• Museo Agustín Lara: Dedicated to the celebrated Mexican composer Agustín Lara.
 Glimpse into his life, music, and influence.

 • Centro Veracruzano of the (feminine Artes (CEVART): A hub for artistic expression.
 Hosts art exhibitions, workshops, and performances.

-• Casa Principal: A significant historic building often serving as a venue for art exhibitions and cultural events.
+• Casa Principal: A significant historic building often serving as a venue for art shows and cultural events.

 Historical Sites